Neo-Stoicism to Descartes

 Cartesian Metaphysics

 For Descartes, according to Gueroult, “metaphysics” is the universal science or the system of science, and also a kind of introduction to more concrete studies.
-Here we are far from Aristotle and much closer, I think, to Duns Scotus.
+Here we are far from Aristotle and much closer, I think, to the view of metaphysics in Duns Scotus.
 Without knowledge of God and oneself, Descartes says, it would never be possible to discover the principles of physics.
 Gueroult says that Descartes insists on an “incomprehensibility” of God that is neither unknowability nor irrationality but the “formal reason of the infinite” (Descartes selon l’order des raisons, p.
 17).
 This again has a somewhat Scotist sound to my ear.

 The infinitude of God puts God absolutely first, as the first truth that founds all others.
 Gueroult quotes Descartes saying, “It is a ‘blasphemy’ to say that the truth of something precedes God’s knowledge of it…, because the existence of God is the first and the most eternal of all the truths that can be, and the truth from which all the others proceed” (ibid; my translation).